dkarter/retrovertigo/content/blog/customize-vims-gx-mapping/index.md

 ```

 ## Elixir: mix.exs + gx
-Thankfully there is an [Elixir plugin](https://github.com/lucidstack/hex.vim) that will allow us to open the hex.pm page or Github page for the package under the cursor already, so all we have to do is create the mappings to activate whenever we are in a mix.exs file.
+Thankfully there is an [Elixir plugin](https://github.com/lucidstack/hex.vim) that will allow us to open the hexdocs.pm page or Github page for the package under the cursor already, so all we have to do is create the mappings to activate whenever we are in a `mix.exs` file.

 First, make sure you install the plugin: